-- Muscle spasms in the head, neck or jaw, often caused by other medical conditions, accidents and injuries.
+- Muscle spasms in the head, neck, or jaw, often caused by other medical conditions, accidents or injuries.

 - Changes in tooth structure (tooth replacement or wearing down of teeth) or dental procedures (replacement of old fillings, fitting of dentures, etc.).

-- Trauma to the temporomandibular joint or TMJ cartilage disc, and injuries to the jaw, head or neck.
+- Trauma to the joint or cartilage, and injuries to the jaw, head or neck.

-- Onset of arthritis, especially osteoarthritis, rheumatoid arthritis and gout, which affect various joints in the body.
+- Onset of arthritis, especially osteoarthritis, rheumatoid arthritis and gout, all of which affect various joints in the body.

 Symptoms of TMJ disease in older patients include:

-- Jaw popping, locked jaw and other joint-related complaints while chewing, speaking, etc.
+- Jaw popping, jaw locking, reduced movement and other jaw- or joint-related discomfort while chewing and speaking

-- Frequent or debilitating headaches, neck aches, stiff shoulders, pain in the jaw area and nearby locations like ears, temple, cheek, etc.
+- Frequent, debilitating headaches, neck aches, stiff shoulders, pain in the jaw area and nearby locations like ears, temple, and cheek

-- “Clicks” and other noises in the jaw, buzzing in the ear, vertigo (dizziness), greater sensitivity to sounds, etc.
+- “Clicks” and other noises in the jaw such as buzzing in the ear.

-Here are some ways to relieve stress on the jaw and prevent TMD:
+Here are some ways to relieve stress on the jaw and prevent TMJ/TMD:

-- Keep your face relaxed (lips together and teeth apart).
+- Keep your face relaxed with your lips together and teeth apart.

-- Avoid grinding or clenching your teeth, eating chewy or hard foods, and chewing gum.
+- Avoid grinding or clenching your teeth, and minimize chewy or hard foods in your diet and how often you chew gum.

 - Chew with both sides of your mouth, and take smaller bites.

-- Practice good posture and invest in ergonomic furniture.
+- Practice good posture and consider investing in ergonomic furniture.

 - Stretch and move around regularly to relax your joints.